scaleway/terraform-provider-scaleway/website/docs/r/server.html.markdown

 **Warning:** Using the `volume` attribute does not modify the System Volume provided default with every `scaleway_server` instance.
 Instead it adds additional volumes to the server instance.

+**Warning:** Some instance types require an additional volume to work.
+This includes for example *START-1M* and *VC1M*.
+If you run into this issue add an additional volume of the specified size.

 The `volume` mapping supports the following:

 * `type` - (Required) The type of volume.
 Can be `"l_ssd"`